sg-s/xolotl/docs/reference/xolotl-methods.md

 # manipulate

-method that allows you to manipulate some or all parameters in a model hile visualizing its behaviour.
+method that allows you to manipulate some or all parameters in a model while visualizing its behavior.

 Usage: